 In 2018 Tamzin edited Pearl and other stories, a heartbreakingly funny collection of stories by the author Julia Darling.
 Julia was a novelist, poet and playwright and she united health with creativity and courageous humanity through an uplifting body of work.

-The ten-year anniversary of the writer Julia Darling’s death was marked in 2015 with a programme of events in the North East.
+The ten-year anniversary of her death was marked in 2015 with a programme of events in the North East.
 A new website was launched to celebrate her life and work and Tamzin was commissioned by Julia’s family to research and write text for the site.

 As Tamzin writes: ‘Julia was deeply attached to the North East, and her writing falls into the tradition of the great northern writers with authentic comic stories about “invisible” people, the fragility of relationships, and the “raw mess of love”.’